CharlieChenyuZhang/dawn/README.md

-# csc2620 final project
+# Project Name
 DAWN: Distributed Agentic Workflow for News (with Anthropic's MCP \& Google A2A Protocol Integration)

-# authors
+# Authors
 Chenyu Zhang, Alan Morelos

-# acknowledgements
+# Acknowledgements

 This project was developed as the final assignment for COMPSCI 2620: Introduction to Distributed Computing (Spring 2025) at Harvard University.

-# SEAS design fair poster
+# SEAS Design Fair Poster
 Preview
 <img width="1227" alt="Screenshot 2025-04-28 at 5 31 17 PM" src="https://github.com/user-attachments/assets/a29e571b-1ec2-49ff-a78f-bf503ac923d3" />